arcyleung/ray/slack_autoscaling_blog.md

 Monitor the debug information returned by your policy to fine-tune the scaling logic.

+## Conclusion

+The `RemainingSlack` autoscaling policy represents a paradigm shift from reactive, queue-based scaling to proactive, SLA-aware resource management.
+By leveraging Ray Serve's custom autoscaling API, it achieves:

+- **30-62% reduction in SLA violation rate**
+- **6-20% improvement in average latency**
+- **More consistent performance across load levels**
+- **Better resource utilization through intelligent scaling**

+In addition to customer SLAs, organizations may have other commitments (such as resource utilization, time-of-day scaling).
+Ray Serve's new custom autoscaling policy and metrics aggregations API empowers developers with unparalleled flexibility, to extract the best in both delivering performance to customers and outgoing costs.

 ## Future Directions

 The RemainingSlack policy demonstrates the power of Ray Serve's custom autoscaling API.
 Future enhancements could include:

-1. **Machine Learning-Based Prediction**: Use historical data to predict processing times and load patterns
+1. **Integration with thirdparty APIs**: [External monitoring and metrics sources](https://github.com/ray-project/ray/issues/41135#issue-1993639174) can be used in custom autoscaling policies to drive scaling decisions
 2. **Cost-Aware Scaling**: Factor in cloud costs alongside SLA requirements
 3. **Multi-Application Coordination**: Coordinate scaling across multiple applications sharing resources
 4. **Dynamic SLA Adjustment**: Adapt SLA targets based on business priorities and system conditions

-## Conclusion

-The RemainingSlack autoscaling policy represents a paradigm shift from reactive, queue-based scaling to proactive, SLA-aware resource management.
-By leveraging Ray Serve's custom autoscaling API, it achieves:

-- **30-62% reduction in SLA violations**
-- **6-20% improvement in average latency**
-- **More consistent performance across load levels**
-- **Better resource utilization through intelligent scaling**

-For organizations serving ML models with unpredictable latency patterns - especially in sequential pipelines - this approach offers a path to significantly better performance and reliability.
-The combination of sophisticated policy logic and Ray Serve's flexible API creates a powerful platform for high-performance ML serving.

-The benchmark results clearly demonstrate that SLA-aware autoscaling isn't just a theoretical improvement - it delivers tangible, measurable benefits that can make the difference between meeting and missing critical service level agreements in production ML systems.

 ---